pandaGaume/SpaceXR/README.md

 cd ../../..
 ```

-Or if you prefer, you can write `npm run install:all` to execute all the commands above.
+Or if you prefer, you can write `npm run build:all` to execute all the commands above in the main folder.

 ### Common Issues